Recession grips Hong Kong, protesters defiant | DW | 15.11.2019

 It had been a "very severe blow to an economy already weakened by a synchronised global economic slowdown and US-Mainland [China] trade tensions," said Government Economist, Andrew Au.

-The overall trend in the second quarter had been "mild growth of 0.4%, he noted in an press release.
+The overall trend in the second quarter had been "mild growth of 0.4%, he noted in a Hong Kong government press release.

 Expenditure on building and construction had dropped by 5.7% in real terms in the third quarte, compared to the same phase a year earlier.
 Exports of services had dropped 13.8% from a year earlier, added Hong Kong's Census and Statistics Department.